Find out more about the experience of working here.

 I am a health geographer, researching the interconnections between environment, society and health.
 Much of my work has involved investigating the damaging impacts of social and environmental inequalities on people’s health and wellbeing, largely at national and international scales.
 I am keen to support Athena SWAN activities in the Medical School and more widely to try to help us move towards a more equitable and inclusive research and educational culture for all staff and students.

 Dr Ben Wheeler, Senior Lecturer, European Centre for Environment & Human Health

-I am a lecturer at the European Centre for Environment and Human Health in Truro and I am the UEMS representative of the Cornwall Inclusivity Group.
-I recently took on the co-lead for our MSc in Environment and Human Health, and also manage early career research fellows and supervise PhD students.
-Flexibility around caregiving roles and accessibility of buildings and spaces are only a few of the challenges that still seem to require much needed attention and creative solutions.
+I am a senior lecturer at the European Centre for Environment and Human Health in Truro and I am also the CMH representative of the Cornwall Campuses Inclusivity Group.
+I co-lead for our MSc in Environment and Human Health, and also manage early career research fellows and supervise PhD students.
+Flexibility around caregiving roles, integrating international students into the Cornwall community and accessibility of buildings and spaces are only a few of the challenges that still seem to require much needed attention and creative solutions.
 It seems vital to create diverse research and teaching environments that respect and support underrepresented groups in academia and their wellbeing and careers.

 Dr Cornelia Guell, Lecturer (E&R), European Centre for Environment & Human Health

 I joined the EDI group as a representative for early career researchers, as I am a founder and co-chair of an early career researcher network in the college.
 I am also a Dignity and Respect advisor.
 I think it is important that EDI groups are fully representative, because otherwise they risk being seen as outlets for minority grievances and putting the burden for improvement on already disadvantaged people.

 Dr Tristan Snowsill, Senior Research Fellow